Gavriel94/Chot/README.md

 By passing the users name to the Chatbot, there is a natural, conversational feel.

-Chot gets the users name by presenting them with a (simulated) login method.
+"A login" page is how the application gets the user's name.

 <img width="444" alt="Login" src="https://github.com/Gavriel94/Chot/assets/45106732/626ff026-226a-44bf-bfd8-c9505d91067a">

-If a user changes their name another prompt is passed to the Chatbot, updating them of the change.
+If a user changes their name another hidden prompt is passed to the Chatbot, updating them of the change.
 ```
 "My name has been changed to \(modelData.profile.username)."
 ```
-This prompt and its response also are not displayed to the user increasing fluidity when dealing with the assistant.
+This prompt and its response are not displayed to the user, increasing fluidity when dealing with the assistant.

 <br>